MarkGadsby/TeachingNotes/GeneralTextFiles/Markdown_BSC_Notes/SlideNotes.md

 	- Elegant Code
 	- Imaginative artifacts
  - Turtle Graphics
-	- Developed at MIT by a team of three including Cynthia Solomon
+	- Developed at a team including Seymour Papert & Cynthia Solomon
 		- Work on AI
 		- Educational computing
 	- Make it easier to apply real world drawing to computer screen
  - Computers
-	- How they affect out live
+	- How they affect our eveyday lives
  - Decomposition
-	- Breaking things down to small steps
+	- Breaking tasks down to small steps
  - Python
 	- A programming language
  - Sequence